aristanetworks/avd/docs/user-manual/avd-aap.md

     ![Create EE](../_media/getting-started/aap-avd/create-ee.png)

+#### Authentication with Private Execution Environments

+If you are leveraging a private execution environment, we must tell AAP how to authenticate to the private registry.

 ## Projects

 Projects in AAP are vital in setting up additional options.
 For example, we can leverage our project when defining a new inventory or reference playbooks within the project to define job workflows in AAP.

 === "Click on Projects"

-    Scroll up on the left pane, and under `Resources`, click on `Projects`.
+    Scroll up on the left pane, and under `Automation Execution`, click on `Projects`.

     ![Select execution environment](../_media/getting-started/aap-avd/select-projects.png)

 === "Projects - Add"

-    In the new pane, click on `Add`.
+    In the new pane, click on `Create project`.

     ![Add project](../_media/getting-started/aap-avd/select-add-project.png)